 How to Remove “This Site May Harm Your Computer” Warning

-Resolving this Google warning is of the utmost importance, requiring you to learn more about what causes this alert message, how it can be removed, and how it can be prevented in the future.
-Once you work through these important steps, you’ll be able to remedy this troublesome warning and ensure that your visitors fully trust your website once more.
+Once you work through these important steps, you’ll be able to remedy this troublesome warning and ensure that your visitors fully trust your website once again.

 Related article: How to remove Deceptive Site Ahead warning message